camerontech/inclinometer/README.md

 connect/disconnect the screen from pins 0 and 1 when pushing new code, and also so we can use the Arduino serial monitor for debugging.)

-Connect the accelerometer to 3.3V, GND, X to analog pin 0 and Y to analog pin 1.
+Connect the accelerometer to 3.3V, GND, X to analog pin 0 and Y to analog pin 1 and Z to analog pin 2.

 Connect 5V to one leg of the push button.
 Connect the other leg to a 10K pull-down resistor to ground and to digital pin 7.

+Connect the 3.3V output to AREF.
+This sets the maximum voltage to be expected when doing an analogRead.
+In our case that makes 3.3V = 1024.

 ![layout](http://cannikin.github.com/arduino_inclinometer/inclinometer-layout.png?4)